 I like freemium or anything that I can try, touch and use before paying.

-I wanted to offer a product with all the bells and whistles so if the customer thought it was worth it then they could pay for another one and another one… etc.
+I wanted to offer a product with all the bells and whistles, so if the customer thought it was worth it, then he or she could pay for another one and another one, etc.

 Feature sells usually just annoy me.
 I typically buy a product for one feature, but I get four in the process.

 So, we give everyone a free first page.
 If you get value and like the product, then you pay for the next one.
 It’s actually pretty simple, and most customers appreciate a taste before they buy.

 9. PR is much easier with a simple product and success stories.

 Good luck getting PR if it’s hard to tell someone why they should use your product, unless you pay that awesome 5k retainer for an agency.
 If you pay 5k these days, then you’ve already lost if you’re a small startup.

 I’d rather find writers, build my own relationships with them, and then work to give valuable stories to them.
 Do the work for them, and you will be surprised what happens if you have a good product.